netgroup-polito/cloud_computing_labs/lab1/1.6/README.md

   </tr>
 </table>

+> [!IMPORTANT]
+> Unless explicitly specified, all the instructions below apply to the **client**.
+> This lab assumes that the student is already logged into the client.

 # 6. Create a new VM

 In this step we operate on the **management station**, exploiting the GUI-based Virtual Machine Manager (`virt-manager`) that we presented in Section Setup Management Host.

-1. Add a new connection to the server, either from the graphical interface (`file -> add connection`, then set the username and IP of the server), or leveraging the following command:
+1. In case you use `virt-manager` to connect to a remote hypervisor through SSH, it is strongly encouraged to configure both server and client with SSH keys, as libvirt needs to open multiple SSH connections, one for each device (e.g., video card, keyboard, audio card, etc).
+Relying on classical `user/password` mechanisms would be annoying, since the user would be asked for the password several times.
+  To this end, generate a SSH key pair on the client using the same command as for the server:

     ```bash
+    ssh-keygen
+    ```

+    and copy the generated key to the server using the following:

+    ```bash
+    ssh-copy-id crownlabs@<server_IP>
+    ```

+    replcing the `<server_IP>` with the IP address of the server that you can retrieve by using the command `ip a` command on the server terminal (use the IP of the `enp1s0` interface)
+2. Add a new connection to the server, either from the graphical interface (open the `virt-manager` application, then go to `file -> add connection`, then set the username and IP of the server), or leveraging the following command:

+   ```bash
    virt-manager -c 'qemu+ssh://crownlabs@<SERVER_IP>/system?keyfile=<PRIVATE_KEY>'
    ```
-   e.g.
+   e.g. (beware that this is just a representative example, do not copy and paste)
    ```bash
    virt-manager -c 'qemu+ssh://crownlabs@10.100.101.102/system?keyfile=/home/netlab/.ssh/id_rsa'
    ```

-> [!TIP]
-> In case you use `virt-manager` to connect to a remote hypervisor through SSH, it is strongly encouraged to configure both server and client with SSH keys, as libvirt needs to open multiple SSH connections, one for each device (e.g., video card, keyboard, audio card, etc).
-Relying on classical `user/password` mechanisms would be annoying, since the user would be asked for the password several times.

 > [!TIP]
 > In case you prefer to connect to the remote hypervisor through username/password, you should install the `ssh-askpass` package on your client machine: